Iminophosphorane: Structure

-Currently, the accepted bond model is that there is no true P-N π bond and the interaction is instead best described as a strongly polarized P^{+}-N^{-} bond.
-The shortened strengthened bond and stabilization of the phosphorus can be justified by negative hyperconjugation, in which electron density on the nitrogen delocalizes into the σ* (P-C) orbital.
-This was first proposed and supported by theoretical studies from Sun, Liu, and coworkers.
-In 2004, Stalke and coworkers provided experiment evidence of this model with experimental charge-density studies and topological analysis of alkali-metal coordinated iminophosphoranes showing a polar P^{+}-N^{-} "augmented by electrostatic contributions."
-Therefore, although the iminophosphorane P=N bond is typically drawn as a double bond, it is highly polarized and is most accurately described as a hybrid of resonance contributors between the ylene and ylidic forms (Figure 1).
+Over time, the accepted bond model was revised to be that there is no true P\sC π bond and the interaction is instead best described as a strongly polarized P+\sN- bond.
+The shortened strengthened bond and stabilization of the phosphorus can be justified by negative hyperconjugation, in which electron density on the nitrogen p-orbital delocalizes into the * (P\sC) orbital.
+This was supported by theoretical studies.

+In 2004 experimental evidence of this model with charge-density studies and topological analysis of alkali-metal coordinated iminophosphoranes showed a polar P+\sN- "augmented by electrostatic contributions."
+Therefore, although the iminophosphorane P=N bond is typically drawn as a double bond, it is highly polarized and is most accurately described as a hybrid of resonance contributors between the ylene and ylidic forms ((Figure 6)).